siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - "A Central Bank Digital Currency Evaluation and Verification Framework with a Focus on Consensus Algorithms and Operating Architectures", Europe Innovation Cummunity of Practice (HSBC), Online, Sep 2022.

 ## 💼 Industry Consulting
-- 2022.09 ~ now: work with HSBC Hong Kong in CBDC, Quantum Finance.
+- 2022.09 ~ now: work with HSBC Hong Kong in CBDC & Quantum Finance.

 ## 🛠 **Skills**
 ### Language